ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 Previously, Bee nodes could only advertise a single underlay address.
 With this change:

-* Nodes can expose multiple transport addresses (for example TCP and WSS)
+* Nodes can expose multiple transport addresses (currently only TCP and WSS)
 * It lays the groundwork for more flexible transport selection in the future

 This is a foundational networking improvement and *is opt-in only*, no steps need be taken by operators if they do not wish to use the feature